rossant/galry/docs/manual.md

 This interface is not done yet. *It is currently not the highest priority*.

+The long-term goal is to have an interface highly similar to the one offered by matplotlib.
+One should be able to replace `import matplotlib.pyplot as plt` by `import galry.plot as plt` in order to use Galry instead of matplotlib to plot a figure.
+At first, only the most common commands will be available, like `figure`, `plot`, `imshow`, etc.

+A GL backend for matplotlib might also be an idea, but the current internal architecture of matplotlib is not adapted for high-performance interactive rendering for now.

 Low-level interface
 -------------------

-The low-level interface is not necessarily *that* low-level.
+The low-level interface is not *that* low-level.
+It contains two parts: a rendering module, and an interactivity module.
+The rendering module should be thought as a module on top of OpenGL, which hides low-level implementation details about OpenGL and exposes functions related to data and rendering.
+The basic principles of OpenGL should however be understood in order to customize all aspects of rendering.

-Basically, it is meant to be used in script mode rather than in interactive mode.
+THe low-level interface is meant to be used in script mode rather than in interactive mode.
 It allows to plot simple figures (scatter plots, curves, etc.) in less than 10 lines of code.
 But it also gives you the opportunity to customize plots as